-- 1. Developers make some changes and push them to the VCS repository. - 2.
+- 1. Developers make changes and push them to the VCS repository. - 2.
 Optionally the translation files are updated (this depends on the file format, see Why does Weblate still show old translation strings when I've updated the template?). - 3.
 Weblate pulls changes from the VCS repository, see Updating repositories. - 4.
-Once Weblate detects changes in translations, translators will be notified based on their subscription settings. - 5.
-Translators make translations using Weblate web interface. - 6.
-Once translators are done, Weblate commits the changes to the local repository (see Lazy commits) and pushes them back if it has permissions to do that (see Pushing changes).
+Once Weblate detects changes in translations, translators are notified based on their subscription settings. - 5.
+Translators submit translations using the Weblate web interface, or upload offline changes. - 6.
+Once the translators are finished, Weblate commits the changes to the local repository (see Lazy commits) and pushes them back if it has permissions to do so (see Pushing changes).

-4.9.1 Updating repositories
+4.10.1 Updating repositories

-You should set up some way how backend repositories are updated from their source.
-You can either use hooks (see Notification hooks) or just regularly run updategit (with selection of project or -all for updating all).
+You should set up some way of updating backend repositories from their source.
+Either use hooks (see Notification hooks) or just regularly run updategit (with selection of project or -all to update all).